Holardiplenty123/Music-Operation-Analysis-Excel/README.md

 - **Build a churn prediction model** using pre-churn listening behaviour signals (declining duration, rising skip rate)
 - **Segment fraud cluster users** by behaviour severity rather than a binary flag, to distinguish mild anomalies from confirmed bot activity
 - **Add cohort analysis** to track how user behaviour evolves from signup month through to churn or retention

 ---

-## Connect With Me

-If you found this project useful or want to discuss the approach, connect with me on LinkedIn or check out my other projects on GitHub.

-**GitHub:** github.com/Holardiplenty123
-**LinkedIn:** Adigun Samuel

----